Skip to main content

 Business Form and Taxation: Pros and Cons

-When you're starting a business, one of the first decisions you'll have to make is whether to be a sole proprietorship, partnership, corporation, limited liability company, or nonprofit organization.
-The type of business form you choose will depend on the nature of your business, the goals of the business, and other factors -- including taxation.
+When you're starting a business, one of the first decisions you'll have to make is whether to be a sole proprietorship, partnership, corporation, limited liability company (LLC), or nonprofit organization.
+The type of business form you choose will depend on the nature of your business, its goals, and other factors, including taxation.

 While taxes should not be your only consideration when choosing a business legal structure, it's a good idea to compare the tax obligations and regulations of each.
 The taxation pros and cons of each type of business form are listed in the following chart.